Jamia Faridia: History

-The seminary's initial classes began in 1967 at Lal Masjid.

 In 1966, a small seminary was established at Lal Masjid by Maulana Abdullah Ghazi, in which there were about 20 to 25 students for the Hifz class.
 After some time, a need was felt to have a bigger place for running this seminary so that a large number of students who were increasing with the passage of time could be accommodated.

 Hence, a place in the meadows of the Margalla Hills in Sector E-7 was acquired with the help and cooperation of Seth Haroon E. H. Jaffer (Jaffer Group of Companies), Haji Akhtar Hassan (OSD Kashmir Affairs & Finance Secretary of Azad Kashmir), and Admiral Mohammad.
 Shariff, NI(M), HJ (Rtd).
 The area where the Capital Development Authority built Sector E-7 of Islamabad originally housed several small settlements and the area where the seminary was specifically constructed had originally been a village by the name of "Dhok Jeevan", which had been inhabited since the rule of the Mughal Empire, and was one of the largest of these settlements and also included the area of (what is now) The Faisal Mosque.

 The construction of the seminary's current building began in 1978 and was built by Murshid Builders (Pvt) Ltd.

 Maulana Abdullah served as the chancellor until his assassination by unidentified gunmen in the courtyard of Lal Masjid in October 1998.